ke4harper/MxAPI/mca-2.0.3/mcapi/README.md

 *MCAPI Lock-Free Requests, Version 2*

+There were open issues that resulted from removing the single kernel lock, especially regarding event message reliability and consistency.
+All indications pointed to problems with the request list bookkeeping, as the scalar messaging (which does not use requests) worked successfully under stress and the other messaging did not.
+A new refactoring of the request lists was executed with better success.

+The revelation was that request index management did not require lists.
+This is reinforced by a very interesting presentation<sup>[3](#Acton2012)</sup> regarding whether a doubly linked list can be successfully implemented as a lock-free algorithm.
+Instead, a request is either a member of the full set or not.
+This can be implemented as a bit set and managed using CPU atomic operations.
+Selection from the bit set for available request indexes are randomized to reduce the collision between concurrent clients.
+The changes are shown in Figure 16 above.

 <a name="Sundell2008">1</a>: Sundell, H., Tsigas, P., "Lock-free deques and doubly linked lists", Journal of Parallel and Distributed Computing , Vol. 68, pp. 1008-1020 (2008).
 <a name="Kim2007">2</a>: Kim, et.al., "Efficient Adaptations of the Non-Blocking Buffer for Event Communication", Proceedings of ISORC, pp. 29-40 (2007).
+<a name="Acton2012">3</a>: Acton, M., "Diving Down the Concurrency Rabbit Hole", Insomniac Games (2012).